 Install Chrome OS

-- Once you see the Linux Mint interface, connect your PC to the Internet using ethernet cable or Wi-Fi.
+- Once you see the Linux Mint interface, connect your PC to the Internet using an ethernet cable or Wi-Fi.
 The Chrome OS installer requires an active internet connection to fetch necessary libraries and dependencies.

 - Now, double-click the Computer icon on the desktop and navigate to the drive where you have kept the Chrome OS folder.